Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 query to the endpoint itself.

-In Velociraptor, Sigma rules can directly be used on the endpoint, without the need to forwards all the events off the system first!
+In Velociraptor, Sigma rules can directly be used on the endpoint, without the need to forward all the events off the system first!
 This makes Sigma a powerful tool for initial triage:

 * Apply a large number of Sigma rules on the local event log files.